 Does that sound dramatic?
 Social isolation is a serious issue, and seniors are at the greatest risk.
 Isolation isn’t about being alone; it’s about feeling lonely and disconnected.
 People who feel lonely may have weakened immune systems that have trouble fighting off viruses, which makes them more susceptible to infectious diseases.
 In addition to weakened immune systems, studies show that social isolation can increase someone’s risk of high blood pressure, heart disease, obesity, anxiety, depression, cognitive decline, Alzheimer’s disease and even death.

 Humans – even those who are introverts – are social beings.
 We all need social interaction to thrive.
 It’s one of the reasons CICOA has a volunteer program.
-We have volunteers who visit homebound seniors on a regular basis.
-We have pet therapy and music therapy programs, and we have volunteers who make regular calls to offer telephone reassurance.
+In normal times, we have volunteers who visit homebound seniors on a regular basis.
+In the “new normal,” we have volunteers who make regular calls to offer telephone reassurance.
 Because of the pandemic, this is the only volunteer opportunity we’re presently able to offer.

 Seniors—who are at the greatest risk of COVID-19—need to stay home.
 Family, friends and neighbors who once stopped by can’t do that now.
 Seniors often don’t have the technology to participate in virtual calls.
 Many don’t drive, so they can’t participate in drive-by parades.
 Many are isolated, and many are anxious.

 We know from research that when people engage in meaningful, productive activities with others, it boosts their mood, gives them a sense of purpose, and they tend to live longer.
 These activities seem to help maintain their well-being and may improve their cognitive function.